ART

 Wire It Up

-- Insert the LED into the breadboard.
-Long leg (anode +) in one row, short leg (cathode -) in the next row.
+- Insert the LED into the breadboard — long leg (anode +) in one row, short leg (cathode −) in the next.

-- Insert one leg of the 220-ohm resistor into the same row as the LED cathode (short leg).
-The other leg goes into a separate row.
+- Insert one leg of the 220Ω resistor into the same row as the LED cathode.
+Other leg in a separate row.

-- Use a jumper wire to connect the LED anode row to Arduino Pin 13.
+- Jumper wire from LED anode row → Arduino Pin 13.

 4